Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-run-of-bar-bar/chapter-1.md

 The soldiers already moved to arrest Ginsea too, but Wolfar raised a paw.
 "We have laws for a reason and we will respect them.
 Sue the king if you want.
 But you will regret it."

-Himnibs head swam as they forced him into his cell.
+Himnib's head swam as they forced him into his cell.

 Ginsea made apologetic gestures.
 Then he dove into his lawbook, searching for every single rule he could use to sue the king.